RobertWiggins/barometer-client/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+## Prerequisites

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+Node

+"chart.js": "^2.8.0",
+"cuid": "^2.1.6",
+"date-fns": "^1.30.1",
+"react": "^16.8.6",
+"react-chartjs-2": "^2.7.6",
+"react-dom": "^16.8.6",
+"react-router-dom": "^5.0.1",
+"react-scripts": "^3.0.1"

+To install the software and how to install them
-### Deployment
+### `npm install`

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+Give examples
+Installing
+A step by step series of examples that tell you how to get a development env running

+Say what the step will be

+Give the example
+And repeat

+until finished
+End with an example of getting some data out of the system or using it for a little demo

+Running the tests
+Explain how to run the automated tests for this system
-### `npm run build` fails to minify
+### `npm test`

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+Break down into end to end tests
+Explain what these tests test and why

+Give an example
+And coding style tests
+Explain what these tests test and why

+Give an example
+Deployment
+Add additional notes about how to deploy this on a live system
+###`npm run deploy`

+## Built With
+React - The web framework used
+Node package manager - Dependency Management
+Node.js - backend web server (https://github.com/RobertWiggins/barometer-server)

+ROME - Used to generate RSS Feeds
+Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

+Versioning
+We use SemVer for versioning.
+For the versions available, see the tags on this repository.

+## Author
+Robert Wiggins - Original work - Barometer
+See also the list of external API dependencies which made this project possible.

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details

+### Acknowledgments
+Hat tip to anyone whose code was used
+Inspiration
+etc